Inshore Fishing: How To Fish Artificial Crabs Successfully

 3" Shell width – 3-3/4" overall width, 1-1/4 oz. – Per each.
 (Rigged with a 1-oz.
 Standup Jig with a #2/0 hook.)

 Colors: Natural Peeler and Blue Crab.

-Savage Gear has really come out with an amazing artificial crab.
-They took their time and invested money in getting a perfect scan of a blue crab so it would feature all the real-life characteristics.
-It is because of this, this crustacean delivers so much realism in the water.
-Fish actually think it is a real crab.
+Savage Gear has come out with a fantastic artificial crab.
+They took their time and invested money in getting a complete scan of a blue crab so that it would feature all the real-life characteristics.
+It is because of this; this crustacean delivers so much realism in the water.
+Fish think it is a real crab.
 Savage Gear chose to make it from TPE material which holds up better than most soft plastic lures on the market.
 This soft-bodied crab is paired up with a savage stand up jig giving it the perfect presentation in the water.
-It is priced fair and well worth the money in our opinion.
+It is priced fairly and well worth the money, in our opinion.

 Artificial Crab #2: Berkley Gulp Peeler Crabs

 Colors: Blue Pepper Neon, Orange Tiger, Skip Jack, Texas Chicken, Molting, Amber Glow, Natural Peeler, New Penny, and Mud.